danibarna/floodGAM/data/processed-data/gamfelt/README.md

 ## Considerations when using the `gamfelt` dataset

-Although the gamfelt datast focuses on fine data, it is not comprised entirely of fine data.
+Although the `gamfelt` dataset focuses on fine data, it is not made up entirely of fine data.
+Users should consider whether this is acceptable for their particular analysis.

+In the floodGAM analysis, which analyzed models fit on annual maxima of different duration, the `gamfelt` dataset was sufficient to to make a statistically significant distinction between models fit on 24-hour (daily averaged) data and models fit on fine (1-hour) data.

+The question of “what data to include” will always be relevant to observation-based analyses.
+If the resolution of the data is a question in a particular analysis, users can start by investigating the 20% of stations that have less than half their record made up of fine data.

 ![](README_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->